 Girlguides

 Girlguiding helps girls acquire skills for life while participating in fun activities and making friends.
-Girls can begin their Girlguiding journey from age 5 within the Rainbow section and move up through Brownies, Guides, Rangers and on to become young leaders.
-Prices vary depending on uniform and membership, but Girlguides work hard to keep costs affordable and inclusive for all of the community.
+Girls can begin their Girlguiding journey from age 5 in the Rainbow section and move up through Brownies, Guides, Rangers and on to become Young Leaders.
+Prices vary depending on uniform and membership, but Girlguides work hard to keep costs affordable and inclusive for all of the community

 Teenager playing golf